SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 affect!(integrator) = integrator.p = 1
 ```

-Then it will change betweeen the two ODE choices for `du1` at that moment.
+Then it will change between the two ODE choices for `du1` at that moment.
 Another way to do this is to make the ODE functions all be the same type
 via FunctionWrappers.jl, but that is unnecessary.
 With the way that modern
 processors work, there exists branch prediction and thus execution of a conditional
 is free if it's predictable which branch will be taken.
 In this case, almost every
 call to `f` takes the `p==0` route until the callback, at which point it is
 almost always the `else` route.
-Therefore the processor will effectively get
+Therefore, the processor will effectively get
 rid of the computational cost associated with this, so you're likely over-optimizing
-if you're going further (unless this change happens every step, but even then
+if you're going further (unless this change happens every step, but even then,
-this is probably the cheapest part of the computation...).
+this is probably the cheapest part of the computation…).

 ## Numerical Error